nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

             `rpd` to execute a hardware test.

     .. versionchanged:: 2.2.0
-        Blindly allow configuring the radio for 250 kbps as support is marginally dependent on the hardware being used.
+        Blindly allow configuring the radio for 250 kbps

+        Support for 250 kbps is dependent on the hardware being used, and there's no agnostic way to detect such support.

 .. autoproperty:: circuitpython_nrf24l01.rf24.RF24.channel